-Mormons adopt many of the Christian beliefs, but they have their own distinct set of philosophies, values, and practices.
-They consider themselves Christians, but many do not consider Mormonism to be an official sect.
+Mormons adopt many Christian beliefs but have their own distinct set of philosophies, values, and practices.
+They consider themselves Christians, but many do not consider Mormonism an official sect.

 According to followers of the Church of Jesus Christ of Latter-day Saints, Adam and Eve lived in Daviess County, Missouri, after being cast out of the Garden of Eden.
 In Mormonism, there is a belief that only those in the heavenly kingdom will live in the presence of God.

 Mormons follow a strict healthy lifestyle that does not allow them to consume alcohol, tobacco, coffee, or tea.
 Family life, good deeds, respect for authority, and missionary work are essential values in Mormonism.

 Mormons do not believe in Heaven and one God but that every human can become God and create their own Paradise.
 Speaking of Heaven, Christianity believes there is only one.
 Mormon beliefs say there are three heavens, which are based hierarchically on how good you are as a human being.
 They uniquely view cosmology and believe that God created many planets.
 And that each world has its god.
 The Mormon religion goes even further, stating that if you are a good person, you will be rewarded by being a god on your planet.

 Not all Mormon churches accept the label “Mormon” because the term has sometimes been used in a derogatory way and does not allow for the variety of beliefs among churches that follow the Book of Mormon and the teachings of Joseph Smith.

 Read also: Did Jesus descend into Hell?
 Harrowing of Hell